Knowledge-Aware Federated Active Learning with Non-IID Data: Experiments

 To explore the importance of our model components in KAFAL, we separately run experiments to analyze KASA and KCFU.
 To analyze KSAS, we first replace our knowledge-Specialized KL-Divergence with a vanilla KL-Divergence and observe a $3\%$ to $5\%$ performance drop through the whole sampling process (Fig.~\ref{fig:experiments}(c)).
 We also attempt to sample with a reversed KSAS (learning to diversify), where we replace each $n_{i,y}$ and $n_{i,c}$ in Eq.~\eqref{eq:ks-prob-p} and \eqref{eq:ks-prob-q} with $\frac{1}{n_{i,y}}$ and $\frac{1}{n_{i,c}}$.
 This prevents the client models from intensifying their specialized knowledge.
 Instead, it drives the clients to focus on sampling data from rare classes.
 The results show a significant drop compared to the other two.
 This further validates our design where each client should intensify its knowledge during active sampling.
 Data from rare classes can be quite useless in improving the global model on the server.

 To analyze the efficiency of KCFU, we count the number of communication rounds of different federated update ways to achieve the same accuracy.
 The benchmark accuracy is set as the accuracy of running KCFU for $15$ rounds.
 We experiment with the baseline method by replacing KCFU with a vanilla federated update which removes $\mathcal{L}_\text{compen}$ and updates with $\mathcal{L}_\text{client}$ (eq.~\eqref{eq:g-loss}) only.
 We also compare the results from mixing and not mixing unlabelled data in KCFU.
 As shown in Tab.~\ref{tab:KCFU}, KCFU can converge faster than vanilla update no matter mixed data are used, demonstrating the effect of our knowledge-compensatory design which borrows common knowledge from the global model.
 Mixing data in KCFU further boosts the efficiency.
 We further experiment by fixing ${\bm\Gamma(\bm{\tilde{x}'})}=\frac{1}{C}$, where $C$ is the number of classes, for $\mathcal{L}_\text{compen}$ (Eq.~\eqref{eq:compen-loss}).
 This means we distil knowledge from the downloaded global model without differentiation on all unlabelled data.
-Unsurprisingly, the performance is very poor and it does not reach the benchmark accuracy in $40$ communication rounds.
+Unsurprisingly, the performance is very poor.
+The accuracy reaches only $40.4\%$ with $10\%$ data and the setting aligned with Fig.~\ref{fig:experiments}(a).